Lawrence Leonard: Original orchestral compositions

-In addition to the aforementioned adaptation of Machaut's Grande Messe de Notre Dame (1972) and Group Questions for Orchestra (1973), Leonard's original orchestral compositions include: Four Pieces, Four Contrasts, Break, Processional, A Short Overture, A Swinging Tune, and the symphonic poem Mezoon (written for the Sultan of Oman).
+In addition to the aforementioned adaptation of Machaut's Grande Messe de Notre Dame (1972) and Group Questions for Orchestra (1973), Leonard's original orchestral compositions include: Break, Processional, A Short Overture, A Swaying Tune (for school orchestra winds) Four Pieces, Four Contrasts and the symphonic poem Mezoon (written for the Sultan of Oman).

 Books

 Leonard wrote The Horn of Mortal Danger (1980), a children's adventure tale set in a secret civilisation underneath London.
 It was a 'completely new departure' from anything he had done before.

 He also authored the irreverent yet insightful book 1812 and All That: A Concise History of Music from 30,000BC to the Millennium.